 Show the Hank Green Scishow video about recycling.
 Discuss the purpose and practice of recycling.
 The 8-minute video is here: https://www.youtube.com/watch?v=b7GMpjx2jDQ

-Discuss what the school practices are related to recycling and how much students, teachers, staff, and others follow and care about the practices.
+Discuss what the school practices are related to recycling/waste reduction and how much students, teachers, staff, and others follow and care about the practices.

 Define philanthropy as “using our time, talent, or treasure and taking action for the common good.”
-Discuss how recycling is an act for the common good and how it uses each: time, talent, and treasure.
+Discuss how recycling and creating less waster is an act for the common good and how it uses each: time, talent, and treasure.
 Therefore recyclers are philanthropists!
-Talk about responsibility and benefits of acting for the common good, specifically in the form of recycling.
+Talk about responsibility and benefits of acting for the common good, specifically in the form of recycling and waste reduction.